OStartUp/bootstrap/README.md

 Remember to add registry in /etc/hosts:
 ```
-127.0.0.1    localhost, api, spinnaker, spinnakergate, telemetry   (in linux no ',' )
+127.0.0.1    localhost, api, spinnaker, spinnakergate, telemetry, weave   (in linux no ',' )

 ```